TeresaWehmeier/PyBer_Analysis/README.md

 ## Overview
 PyBer Ride-sharing has requested an analysis of their 2019 ride-sharing data.
 This analysis requires:
 - A summary DataFrame that includes
   - total rides,
   - total drivers,
   - total fares,
   - average fares and drivers by city types
-- Graphs to visualize the DataFrame
+- Graphs to visualize the data
 - A report that provides recommendations to the CEO on how the data might assist in decision-making.

 ## Resources